UofCStatDeptConsult/uofcstatdeptconsult.github.io/_pages/glms.md

 a spline basis associated with time and then use a linear regression of the response onto these basis functions.
 The fitted coecients will define a mean function relating time and the response.
+
- Derived features: Related to the construction of basis functions, it's often possible to enrich a linear model by deriving new features that you imagine might be related to Y .
++ __Derived features:__ Related to the construction of basis functions, it's often possible to enrich a linear model by deriving new features that you imagine might be related to $$Y$$ .
 The fact that you can do regression onto variables

-Figure 5: In the simplest setting, an interaction between a continuous and binary variable leads to two dierent slopes for the continuous variable.
+Figure 5: In the simplest setting, an interaction between a continuous and binary variable leads to two different slopes for the continuous variable.
 Here, we are showing the scatterplot (xi1; yi) pairs observed in the data.
 We suppose there is a binary variable that has also been measured, denoted xi2, and we shade in each point according to its value for this binary variable.
 Apparently, the